20kdc/c3ds-projects/natsue/docs/WebAPI.md

 `moniker`: Moniker of the creature whose event this is.

-`eventIndex`: Index of the event.
+`eventIndex`: Solid Index of the event.
 Note that this is not necessarily equivalent to the array index, particularly if events go missing.

 `eventType`: Type of the event (integer).
 See CAOS documentation for information on this.